ludoro/kalman_filter/README.md

 * main.rs : you can find an example of the working code.
 * lib.rs : contains the unit-tests.
 * surface.rs : contains the declaration of points, planes and rectangles structs.
-* functions.rs : contains translation and rotation functions, checking functions
+* functions.rs : contains translation and rotation functions, checking functions.

-## How to use + plus requirements
+## How to use + requirements

-Compiler: rustc 1.33.0
-Cargo: 1.33.0

-Dependencies:
-nalgebra = "0.17.2"
-approx = "0.3.1"
-num-traits = "0.2"

 The code is run using cargo.
 The "project" is created running cargo new #project_name --bin